 - Thomas has lectured on various aspects of the electric guitar at: St. Bonaventure University, SUNY Fredonia, Buffalo State College, Five Towns College, and CUNY Hunter.

-- His students have gained acceptance into college level music programs at SUNY Fredonia, Reed College, CUNY Hunter and the Brooklyn College Conservatory of Music, as well as into youth music programs at Mannes, the Manhattan School of Music, and Juilliard.
+- His students have gained acceptance into college level music programs at SUNY Fredonia, Reed College, CUNY Hunter, and the Brooklyn College Conservatory of Music, into High School music programs at LaGuardia High School, Special Music School High School, and the Frank Sinatra School of the Arts High School, and into youth music programs at Mannes, the Manhattan School of Music, and Juilliard.

 - Thomas received his Bachelor’s degree in classical guitar performance from SUNY Fredonia under Distinguished Professor James Piorkowski, and his Master’s and Doctoral degrees from SUNY Stony Brook under Jerry Willard.